 What is an offset mortgage?

-An offset mortgage works by linking your savings to your mortgage balance.
-Offsetting your mortgage reduces the amount of interest you are charged, allowing you to pay off your mortgage sooner.
+An offset mortgage works by matching your savings to your mortgage.
+You then only pay interest on the slice of debt above your savings balance.
+This reduces the amount of interest you are charged, allowing you to pay off your mortgage sooner.
+This could potentially save you thousands in mortgage interest.

 Benefits of an offset mortgage

-Savers have had a pretty rotten deal over the past few years and, given that returns are so low, offsetting can be one way to make your money work harder.
-Here are some of the advantages linked to offset mortgages:
+Given savings returns are so low, offsetting can be one way to make your money work harder.
+Advantages to offset mortgages include:

-- Mortgage interest will outstrip your savings interest: Mortgage interest will usually be charged at a higher rate than the interest paid on your savings.
+Mortgage interest is usually charged at a higher rate than interest paid on savings.
 So, if you use your savings to avoid paying mortgage interest, your money will be working harder.

-- Instant access to your savings: Your savings are not locked up for the duration of the mortgage term, as you can usually get access to your money whenever you need it.
+Your savings are also not locked up for the duration of the mortgage term, as you can usually get access to your money whenever you need it.
 Any money you take out of the savings simply reduces the amount being offset against your mortgage.

 Drawbacks of offset mortgages